-A forty-foot geodesic dome, stained in an earthen-redwood color, sits atop one of the rolling hills in Sonoma County, not far from the village of Freestone, and only 15 miles from Bodega Bay and the ocean.
+A forty-foot geodesic dome, stained in an earthen-redwood color, sits atop one of the rolling hills in Sonoma County.
 Pines, Douglas firs, oaks and madrones creep up the nearby slopes, yet from its westward-facing deck, a panoramic view greets the eyes: gentle hills and valleys stretching to the horizon, a lone “mountain” rising in the distance.
 The peaceful nature – the space – of the surroundings, and the space within the dome lend themselves to the repose and quietude for a spiritual as well as a physical retreat.

 Within the dome, a free-standing, glass-encircled, wood-burning fireplace with its towering chimney serves to take the chill off on cool days.
 Large picture windows on three sides frame spectacular views; and at the east curve of the dome, a double counter marks off space for the McDaniels memorial kitchen.
 Three sets of pine trestle tables and benches, and four couches with removable foam seat and back cushions – all designed and built by members of the Freestone Retreat Committee over the years – complement the rural setting.
 Outside, under the nearest of several 200-year-old valley oak trees, is a barbecue pit.
 There is also a fenced platform that has been used for weddings and tent camping.
 Three bedrooms and two bathrooms (one with a shower) adjoin the domed great room.
 Each bedroom can sleep two or more persons; with the couches and foam sleeping pads in the dome itself, a maximum of 16 persons can be accommodated overnight.
 A well, drilled in 1992, provides a plentiful supply of clear, fresh water.
 In order to help maintain the serenity of the surroundings, there is no television service.
 Cell phone reception is good.

-For more information or to join the Freestone Committee, contact Don Klose.
+For more information, to arrange a daytime visit, or to join the Freestone Committee, contact Dave Wemmer.